Items filtered by date: September 2025

 Achilles tendon injuries are diagnosed by a thorough physical evaluation, which can include an MRI.
 Treatment involves rest, physical therapy, and in some cases, surgery.
 However, various preventative measures can be taken to avoid these injuries, such as:

-• Thorough stretching of the tendon before and after exercise
+- Thorough stretching of the tendon before and after exercise

-• Strengthening exercises like calf raises, squats, leg curls, leg extensions, leg raises, lunges, and leg presses
+- Strengthening exercises like calf raises, squats, leg curls, leg extensions, leg raises, lunges, and leg presses

-If you have any questions please feel free to contact our office located in Pace or Jay, FL .
+If you have any questions please feel free to contact our office located in Pace and Jay, FL .
 We offer the newest diagnostic tools and technology to treat your foot and ankle needs.